Lowell Lee Andrews: Conviction and execution

-Andrews pleaded not guilty by reason of insanity but was convicted and sentenced to death.
-His request for clemency from Kansas Governor John Anderson, Jr. was denied.
-Despite further appeals, the U.S. Supreme Court let the conviction stand and the State of Kansas executed Andrews by hanging on November 30, 1962, at the age of 22.
-His last meal was two fried chickens with sides of mashed potatoes, green beans and pie à la mode.
-He gave no last words.
+Andrews pleaded not guilty by reason of insanity but was convicted and condemned to death.
+His request for clemency from Kansas Governor John Anderson, Jr. was dismissed.
+Despite further appeals, the U.S. Supreme Court let the conviction stand and the State of Kansas executed Andrews by hanging on November 30, 1962.
+He was 22 at the time of his execution, and his final meal consisted of two fried chickens with sides of mashed potatoes, green beans and pie à la mode.
+He gave no final words.

 Andrews was on death row at the Lansing Correctional Facility at the same time as Richard Hickock and Perry Smith, murderers of the Clutter family and the subjects of Truman Capote's 1965 book In Cold Blood.
 Several pages in Capote's book concern Andrews, who was portrayed by C. Ernst Harth in the film Capote and Ray Gestaut in the film Infamous the following year.
 He was portrayed by Bowman Upchurch in the original film adaptation of In Cold Blood.